-- Gaps Calculates the number of alignment positions where one sequence has a gap and the other does not. - Identities Calculates the number of identical alignment positions to overlapping alignment positions between the two sequences. - Differences Calculates the number of alignment positions where one sequence is different from the other.
+- Gaps Calculates the number of alignment positions where one sequence has a gap and the other does not. - Identities Calculates the number of identical alignment positions to overlapping alignment positions between the two sequences.
+An overlapping alignment position is a position where at least one residue is present, rather than only gaps. - Differences Calculates the number of alignment positions where one sequence is different from the other.
 This includes gap differences as in the Gaps comparison. - Distance Calculates the Jukes-Cantor distance between the two sequences.
 This number is given as the Jukes-Cantor correction of the proportion between identical and overlapping alignment positions between the two sequences. - Percent identity Calculates the percentage of identical residues in alignment positions to overlapping alignment positions between the two sequences.